-Presentation: Students will present a power point on a topic related older adults from the textbook.
-The student will present an outline of the topic and ppt to the instruction for approval.
+Group Presentation: Students will be assigned to groups and will present a group power point on a topic related older adults from the textbook.
+Groups will present an outline of the topic and ppt to the instruction for approval.
 The presentation will be in APA format and will include at least three (3) peer reviewed journal articles.
 Students will be graded on content, ppt slide presentation (format, grammar, and appearance of ppt), communication, professional appearance, and APA format.
+Students will provide feedback on group member's participation in the group experience, which will make up 50% of each student's assignment grade.

 Examinations: There will be four (4) online, timed, examinations in this course.
-Examinations are worth 40% of your total course grade.
+Each of these examinations is worth 10% of your total course grade.